 Condition 18 requires STDC to supply an 'Annual Performance and Data Summary Report' on the HWWTP.
-The requirements of this report are listed in full in Appendix I. This report was provided on 14 July 2021.
+This report was provided in July 2022.

 Condition 19 requires STDC to provide a 'Wastewater Treatment Best Practicable Option (BPO) Report' in consultation with Te Rununga o Ngati Ruanui and Te Korowai o Ngāruahine one year after the issue of the consent, and at six-yearly intervals thereafter.
-The requirements of this report are set out in the copy of the permit contained in Appendix I. This report was provided on 5 July 2019.
-The next report is due in 2025.
+The requirements of this report are set out in the copy of the permit contained in Appendix I. This report was provided on 5 July 2019, with the next report due in 2025.